DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/find-a-teaching-job-as-a-non-uk-citizen.md

 ---

-English qualified teacher status allows you to teach in any type of  schools in England.
+English qualified teacher status allows you to teach in any type of school in England.

 Depending on your immigration status, you may have to [apply for a new visa](/non-uk-teachers/visas-for-non-uk-teachers) (usually a Skilled worker visa) to work as a teacher in the UK.